anetachwala/event_app/README.md

 ### `npm install`

-Install all dependencies necessary to run the app and tests.
+Installs all dependencies necessary to run the app and tests.